pkgxdev/pkgx/README.md

 > We love scripting with `pkgx` so much that we made a whole package manager
 > for scripts to show the world what is possible when the whole open source
 > ecosystem is available to your scripts Check it out [`mash`].

+> [!INFO]
+> Notably, packages used during your script aren’t installed and don’t pollute
+> your system and anyone else’s systems either.
+Don’t be confused— they are
+> downloaded to `~/.pkgx` but the wider system is not touched.

 ## Recursive Run